 UK Visa for Nigerians: Everything You Need to Know (2026 Guide)

 Planning a trip to the United Kingdom from Nigeria?
 You're not alone.
-Thousands of Nigerians apply for UK visas every month, but here's the uncomfortable truth: approximately 18% of applications are rejected, often due to preventable document errors.
+Thousands of Nigerians apply for UK visas every month, but here's the uncomfortable truth: approximately 32% of visitor visa applications are rejected, often due to preventable document errors.

 This comprehensive guide will walk you through everything you need to know about applying for a UK visa as a Nigerian citizen in 2026—from understanding which visa type you need, to gathering the right documents, to avoiding the common mistakes that lead to costly rejections.